FAQ (Frequently Asked Questions)

-The following applications are currently known to have the problem.
+The following applications are currently known to lead to this problem.

-[The target version of the model is set]
+[Setting for the target version of the model]

-• Cubism3.0(3.2): Set this if you want to use the same expression as the previous version.
+Set this if you want to use the same expression as in the previous version.

-• Cubism3.3: Set this option if you want to use the functions introduced in 3.3.
+Set this if you want to use the functions introduced in 3.3.